 Finally we seem to be warming up enough for the rest of the snow to melt and the fear of another 6 inches to go away.
 This winter was brutal, and I thought that we may never see the end of the white devil.
-But at last, it seems as if spring is here.
-So […]
+But at last, spring is here.
+So with that, there are […]

 Everyone has the best of intentions but there are reasons why people elect to stay home on Sunday morning instead of bringing their little kids to church.
 Sunday mass is a hour-long test of wills for my wife and I and it usually goes something like this: [5 minutes to start]: We arrive at the church […]